20th-Century: Restoration 1902-1923. Decay and Regeneration.

 The Disaster, as it was simply called, prompted soul-searching debates.
 Criticism of Spain was not new, following earlier losses of territory and in reaction to the political instability of the 19th century.
 What the Disaster did was provide a concrete focus, and solid and painful evidence of decay.
 Like a pathological patient, Spain’s “body” was dissected, its “diseases” analysed and cures suggested.
 Joaquín Costa, one of the most articulate of the critics, called for an “iron surgeon” to cure the ills besetting the country.
 And, as the geographical centre of Spain and “heart” of the now faded imperial enterprise, Castile was given special attention.
 Castile had imposed its vision on the rest of the country, it had “made” Spain as the philosopher Ortega y Gasset later said, only to add that Castile had also “unmade” Spain.
 The decline of Spain, then, was for many a consequence of Castile’s decay, so that much of the analysis of the country’s illness was in fact a condemnation of a sickness at its very “heart.”

 How was the country to recover?
 “Regeneration” became the catch-word, but what that meant depended on the political or social stripe of those advocating change.
 Europeanisation was the answer for those impressed by the industrial success of Spain’s northern neighbours.
-For others a renovation of the political order and the elimination of caciquismo**
+For others a renovation of the political order and the elimination of caciquismo** and corruption were fundamental.

-–caciques—were charged with ensuring the desired
+–caciques— were charged with ensuring the desired

 electoral results during the period of gobierno de